10 Facts About Flying That You Didn’t Know About

-On water the survivors will have trouble finding food, keeping themselves warm and dry.
-Crashing on water will also scatter pieces and survivors everywhere.
+On the water, the survivors will have trouble finding food, keeping themselves warm and dry.
+Crashing on the water will also scatter pieces and survivors everywhere.
 Hypothermia can sink in very quickly and you can easily become fish food.

-In emergency situations, every second counts and a second can be the difference between everyone getting out or not.
-Which means that the crew wants everyone up and ready for whatever it might happen and to do that they will have to tell you about it.
+In emergency situations, every second count and a second can be the difference between everyone getting out or not.
+This means that the crew wants everyone up and ready for whatever it might happen and to do that they will have to tell you about it.

 So if something really bad happened through the flight and the plane will do an emergency landing due to any issue; the crew will make an emergency PA informing you about the situation and how much time you have until landing.